Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 Rachael was extremely good at her job.
 She knew exactly which calls to forward to Moses when he was in a meeting, and he knew it.
 So, when his desk phone rang in the middle of a meeting, he had no problems at all in putting his guests on hold for a few moments.

-"Ah, please, excuse me, gentlemen… Go ahead, Rachael."
+"Ah, please, excuse me, gentlemen...
+Go ahead, Rachael."

 *"Mister Jenkins on the line, sir."*